AdobeDocs/commerce-cloud-service.en/help/get-started/prepare-workspace.md

 # Prepare your workspace

-Whether you are new to Commerce or are an existing Commerce owner moving to the cloud infrastructure, use these steps to guide you in preparing a development workspace for your Cloud project.
+Whether you are new to Commerce or are an existing Commerce owner moving to the cloud infrastructure, use these steps for preparing a development workspace for your Cloud project.
 If you already completed some of these steps or have an existing Adobe Commerce developer environment, review the following for expected results and continue to the next step.
 Some configurations and workflows differ from a typical on-premises installation.

 ## Credentials